About Feagin's Fretboard

 Oliver Dewey is a professional drummer, songwriter, and flat-pickin' bluegrass guitar player from Tucson, AZ.
 He studied drums under renowned Tucson drummer Erik Trulove for nearly a decade and shares his passion for creating students who can play with accuracy and impeccable feel.

 Cello and Voice Instructor

 Wednesday is a native Arizonan with a degree from Pima Community College.
-She currently serves as the director for the Senita Valley Elementary orchestra and advanced choir.
-She is an active member of the Tucson Women’s Chorus, not only as a singer, but also the chairperson for the fundraising committee, and cello accompanist.
+She served as the director for the Senita Valley Elementary orchestra and advanced choir.
+She was a member of the Tucson Women’s Chorus, not only as a singer, but also the chairperson for the fundraising committee, and cello accompanist.
 Wednesday is also an active member of the National Association For Music Educators and the Arizona Music Educators Association.
-She was a charter member of the Cienega Orchestra as the principal cellist and has been playing cello for 8 years.
+She was a charter member of the Cienega Orchestra as the principal cellist and has been playing cello for 9 years.
 She performed in Disneyland with Cienega, participated in the Regional Orchestra, and was an inaugural member of the Vail Youth Symphony.
 Wednesday was also an Arizona Ambassador of Music and toured the capitals of Europe performing as an alto in their choir.